 1. Choose a point to begin and insert the crochet hook from front to back.

-2. From the back, pick up a loop of yarn …
+2. Pick up a loop of yarn on the crochet hook, from the back …

 4. Move the crochet hook one stitch to the right and insert hook again.

-5. Wind the yarn once around the hook and pull it through to the front.
+5. Wrap the yarn once around the hook and pull it through to the front.

 6. There are now two sts on the crochet hook.
 Slide the first stitch through the second stitch, leaving one st on the hook.